 Open for public comment

 When EPA revises or issues a new National Ambient Air Quality Standard, the federal Clean Air Act requires each state to adopt and submit to EPA a plan, called an Infrastructure State Implementation Plan.
-An infrastructure plan shows how the state will implement, meet, and enforce federal standards for a variety of parameters, such as nitrogen dioxide, particulate matter, lead, and ozone.
+An infrastructure plan shows how the state will implement, meet, and enforce federal standards for specific air pollutants, such as nitrogen dioxide, particles (also called particulate matter), lead, and ozone.
 The plan describes the infrastructure Washington has in place to protect air quality, such as:

 - Legal authority to implement federal standards.

 - Rules adopted in the plan to meet federal standards.